Closed brewery

 Two years later, Alastair opened his own brewery in Charlton, named Meantime for its location near Greenwich and its commitment to properly matured beers.
 At a time when the ambition of most microbreweries stretched not much further than the local free trade and CAMRA festivals, Meantime pursued the unusual course of concentrating on keg and bottled craft lagers and wheat beer, targeting restaurants and bars more than traditional pubs, making beers for the Sainsbury’s supermarket chain as part of its premium Taste the Difference range, and contract-brewing for Mash and Freedom among others.
 A range of beers under its own name didn’t appear until 2005.

-There’s also a third brewhouse, a 20 l homebrew kit used internally for tests and experiments.
-A seminar room next to the main brewhouse, used for tutored tastings and brewery tours, displays bottles and glasses from the collection of legendary beer writer Michael Jackson.
+There was also a third brewhouse, a 20 l homebrew kit used internally for tests and experiments.
+A seminar room next to the main brewhouse, used for tutored tastings and brewery tours, displayed bottles and glasses from the collection of legendary beer writer Michael Jackson.
 In 2019 Meantime finally occupied two units formerly used as an archive by the National Maritime Museum which had previously separated the tasting room from the main brewery, bringing annual output to around 102,000 hl.

-Aside from the cask Dark Star brands, beers are in tank, keg, bottle and can: the bottles are filled on site but canning is done at in the Netherlands.
+Aside from the cask Dark Star brands, beers were in tank, keg, bottle and can: the bottles were filled on site but canning was done at Grolsch in the Netherlands.
 Some London Lager was also brewed at Groslch in Enschede in 2016 but this ended with the expansion of capacity at Greenwich.

 A previous version of this post stated that brewing at the Old Brewery Greenwich was erratic, sparking a discussion in the comments section.
 This revision makes no observations about the frequency of brewing at the site.